 We all have a natural desire to be with friends and socialize – and many of those occasions we do so with our friends over dinner.
 Eating out is the way us gluten-free folk feel normal.
-While I eat 95% of my meals at home, I still go out to eat when I’m invited to join friends and clients.
+While I eat 95 percent of my meals at home, I still go out to eat when I’m invited to join friends and clients.
 It’s just what we do.

 But eating out while on a strict gluten-free diet makes me anxious.
 It’s always a crap shoot.

 Will I get glutened?
-Most likely.
+Maybe.

 Do I still go out to eat anyway?
 Yes.

 I’m not sure why I do it and take the risk time and time again, but I do.

 I went out to eat twice this week.
 Once with a friend for an early birthday dinner.
 Once with a client.
 I have been to both of these restaurants in the past and have had great experiences at both.
 But after both experiences, I most definitely got glutened – all in a two-day span.
 I came home feeling sick.
 (Read: 7 Ways to Recover from an Accidental Gluten Exposure)

 So if you go to a restaurant, you can take all the precautions you want, but note that you just might [and most likely will] get glutened.
 Gluten happens.